Silas House: Writing

-House's seventh novel, Lark Ascending, was released in fall of 2022 and was an immediate indie bestseller and a finalist for the Southern Book Prize.
-The book received praise from authors such as Barbara Kingsolver, Billy O'Callaghan, Wiley Cash, Margaret Renkl, Michelle Gallen, and others.
-The novel is considered a departure for House as it is set twenty years in the future, mostly in Ireland.
+House's seventh novel, Lark Ascending, was released in the fall of 2022 and was an immediate indie bestseller, a USA Today bestseller, and winner of the 2023 Southern Book Prize in the category of fiction.
+The book received praise from authors such as Barbara Kingsolver, Billy O'Callaghan, Wiley Cash, Margaret Renkl, and Michelle Gallen.
+The novel is considered a departure for House, as it is set twenty years in the future, mostly in Ireland.
 House has said the book is his mediation on grief, the demise of democracy, and the climate crisis.

 House's writing has appeared several times in The New York Times (including his hugely popular essay "The Art of Being Still") and The Atlantic.
-Recently his work has also appeared in Time, The Washington Post, The Bitter Southerner, and other publications.
-In 2022 one of his essays was chosen as notable by editor Alexander Chee for the book Best American Essays 2022.
-House's work has been anthologized in such books as New Stories From the South: The Year's Best, 2004 and Best Food Writing: 2014.
-He has also written the introductions to Missing Mountains, a study of mountaintop removal; From Walton's Mountain to Tomorrow, a biography of Earl Hamner, Jr., and Gregory of Nyssa's Life of Moses, a new edition by HarperCollins.
+His work has also appeared in Time, The Washington Post, The Bitter Southerner, and other publications.
+In 2022 one of his essays was chosen by editor Alexander Chee for the book The Best American Essays 2022.
+House's work has been anthologized in New Stories From the South: The Year's Best, 2004 and Best Food Writing: 2014.
+He wrote the introductions to Missing Mountains, a study of mountaintop removal; From Walton's Mountain to Tomorrow, a biography of Earl Hamner, Jr.; and Gregory of Nyssa's Life of Moses, a new edition by HarperCollins.
 House's essays and short stories have been featured on NPR's All Things Considered several times during his time there as a commentator.

 House is also a playwright.
-In 2005, House wrote the play The Hurting Part, which was produced by the University of Kentucky.
+In 2005, he wrote the play The Hurting Part, which was produced by the University of Kentucky.
 In 2009 his second play, Long Time Travelling, was produced by the Actor's Guild of Lexington (Kentucky).
 In 2012, Berea College Laboratory Theatre presented his controversial play, This Is My Heart For You, about a small town divided by a gay rights discrimination case and hate crime.
-The latter two plays were both subsequently staged at the Contemporary American Theatre Festival.
+The latter two plays were both subsequently staged at the Contemporary American Theatre Festival in Shepherdstown, West Virginia.